eileencodes/crud_project/README.md

 - Update
 - Delete

-and gives an example for an "oh\_crud" function (which is a dangerous or inefficient query) and a better optimized query.
-Generally small amounts of data, 0-3000 records won't demonstrate the problems well.
+and gives an example for an "oh\_crud" problem (which is a dangerous or inefficient query) and a better optimized query.
+Often we assume that ActiveRecord knows best.
+If we really look at our queries we may discover that returned MySQL is not what we intended at all.

-I recommend using 10,000 or more records to really see the problems with these queries.
+Generally small amounts of data, 0-3000 records won't demonstrate the problems well.I recommend using 10,000 or more records to really see the problems with these queries.
 Some you may not want to actually run because the server or MySQL may crash, but I'll go into that specifically in each function.